danwing/referee/draft-xyzzy-referee.md

 # Bootstrapping Server Public Keys to the Referee {#bootstrapping}

-## QR Scan
+## Short Code or Scan Code

-## manual entry
+Short code printed on the Referee-capable server which can be scanned by a smartphone application by the home administrator which is authorized to push new associations to the Referee.
+Alternatively, the same information could be manually typed in by the home administrator to the Referee's management GUI or CLI.

 ## TOFU

-## Outstanding questions and issues
+A client device which leans the Referee does not have an existing entry for a (new) name is authorized to 'push' the (new) name and its public key fingerprint to the Referee.

+# Points for Further Discussion

+## PKI fallback

-* Currently the text suggests clients should fallback to PKI if Referee validation fails.
+Currently the text suggests clients should fallback to PKI if Referee validation fails.
 But is such fallback harmful or is it worthwhile?

+## Multiple Networks, multiple Referees

-* If client has multiple Referees configured, how does client know which Referee to use for the network it has joined?
+If client has multiple Referees configured (due to visiting multiple networks), how does client know which Referee to use for the network it has joined?
 If SSID, wither Ethernet?
 Maybe during TLS handshake the server could indicate the server's Referee??

+If there is only one referee, this problem never occurs.

+## Unique Names

-* printer.internal or printer.local are handy names.
-Are they
-  suitable for this system, or do we need site-specific names containing a unique identifier like a UUID, e.g., printer.2180be87-3e00-4c7f-a366-5b57fce4cbf7.internal?
+Printer.internal or printer.local are handy names.
+Are they suitable for this system, or do we need site-specific names containing a unique identifier like a UUID, e.g., printer.2180be87-3e00-4c7f-a366-5b57fce4cbf7.internal?
+Or perhaps embedding part/all of the public key into the name itself:

+  * printer.2180be87-3e00-4c7f-a366-5b57fce4cbf7.internal
+  * nas.103a40ee-c76f-46da-84a1-054b8f18ae33.internal

 If we need unique name, can we CNAME from printer.internal to the unique name?